parthsamudra/E-Commerce-Website/README.md

    - Browse through a diverse range of products categorized for easy navigation.

 4. **Search Functionality:**
-   Search for specific products using keywords
+   -Search for specific products using keywords.

 ## Prerequisites